apexpl/apex_v1/docs/tests.md

 **Description:** A very useful method you will probably find yourself using often while writing your unit tests.
 This will emulate a HTTP request to any page within the software, and return the response.
-Useful to allow the unit tests to emulate a human being going through the online operation.
+Useful to allow the unit tests to emulate a human being going through the online system.

 **Parameters**